All About Ultra Violet Testers

 Medical, food and industrial

-- checking major skin wounds before operating (to show up bacteria).
-The presence of bacteria (porphyrin molecules in the bacteria fluoresce red or blue-green under 405nm light) does not necessarily indicate an infection, the area must then be swabbed for further analysis.
+- checking major skin wounds before operating, to show up bacteria (e.g. porphyrin molecules in the bacteria fluoresce red or blue-green under 405nm light).
+The presence of bacteria does not necessarily indicate an infection, the area must then be swabbed for further analysis.

 - checking laboratory equipment after cleaning, UV can show up bacteria (we sold several of the UV-1 to a pharmaceutical company for this purpose)

-- a dairy bought a UV-1 for checking their steel containers when empty, the UV makes any remaining milk or cream fluoresce.
+- a dairy bought some UV lights from us for checking their steel containers when empty, the UV makes any remaining milk or cream fluoresce.

 - equipment carrying oxygen must be kept meticulously clean to avoid the risk of fire.
-There are specialist methods of detecting contaminants (e.g. Fourier Transform InfraRed spectroscopy or Energy Dispersive X-ray spectroscopy) but it is good to start with something simpler: visual inspection under UV light.
+There are specialist methods of detecting contaminants (e.g. Fourier Transform InfraRed spectroscopy or Energy Dispersive X-ray spectroscopy) but it's a good to start with something simpler: visual inspection under UV light.
 This will detect many (not all!) oils and greases and also lint and dust.

 Animals and plants